project-reunite/reunite/README.md

 ### Integration tests

+Cypress is used for end-to-end integration testing of the app, manipulating the frontend to make API calls the server and asserting the correct components are then rendered.

-Cypress is used for end-to-end testing of the app.
-If the app is running, these tests can be run with the following commands from the root directory.
+If the app is running, these tests can be run with the following commands.

 ```bash
 # With Cypress UI